 Now, what is Ted Cruz going to do if Trump raises this issue?
 I don’t know.
 I don’t know what his donors will let him do.

+The same with Muslim immigration.
+When Cruz was presented with the issue of banning Muslim immigration, a moratorium, perhaps temporary, raised by Trump, Cruz said he was wrong, awful, that sort of thing.
 He knows that his donors didn’t like it and the Main Stream Media don’t like it, and maybe he had never even thought about it before.
 Trump needs to do more things like that.
 And I think he will.

 I’ve given up ruling Trump out.
 One of the things that we watch really closely at VDARE.com is people who say, “Well, I’m against illegal immigration—but I’m in favor of legal immigration.”
 Now legal immigration is in some ways is triggered by illegal immigration, because there are a points where a community’s Anchor Baby children can start sponsoring people in.
 Legal immigration and illegal immigration are not that different, actually, they have the same impact on wages and on employment.
 We think that’s a typical maneuver that the Republican Party, specifically, often employs because it allows them to appease the electorate and keep on the good side of the donors.

 And for a long time, I thought Trump was doing that.
 But then he comes out with this wonderful statement, crafted largely by Senator Jeff Session, in which he said, for example, that he was against birthright citizenship and he wanted to see a moratorium of the temporary H1B visas used in the tech field, until unemployment goes down.

 So Trump has done this in the past.
 And that’s all he has to do now.

 Steve Curtis: The term that has developed during this campaign, “immigration patriotism,” I really like that term.
 The idea that it is patriotic for the U.S. to take control of immigration—I think that’s a winning issue.
 I think that take the negative emotion out of it.
 Isn’t this the starting point for every successful campaign, moving forward to really get a handle on this issue?